Skip To Content

 Being on the board of a company requires being alert to the signs of potential financial issues and being ready to take prompt action.

-A recent survey and roundtable discussions conducted by Osler and the Institute of Corporate Directors addressed the issue of board preparedness in situations of financial distress and revealed a surprising number of information gaps in board oversight practices.
+A 2020 survey and roundtable discussions conducted by Osler and the Institute of Corporate Directors addressed the issue of board preparedness in situations of financial distress and revealed a surprising number of information gaps in board oversight practices.
 These results are analyzed in a new report, Financial distress – The board’s role.

 Download the report to learn more about these concerning information gaps and how boards can better prepare to deal with financial distress by taking a number of steps while the organization is still solvent, including: